wpmudev/custom-sidebars/readme.txt

 = 0.6 =

-* New interface, more user friendly
+* New interface, more user friendly.
-* Added the possibility of customize the main blog page sidebars
+* Added the possibility of customize the main blog page sidebars.
-* Added the sidebars by category, so now you can personalize all the post that belongs to a category easily in a hierarchical way
+* Added the sidebars by category, so now you can personalize all the post that belongs to a category easily in a hierarchical way.
-* Added the possibility of customize the authors page sidebars
+* Added the possibility of customize the authors page sidebars.
-* Added the possibility of customize the tags page sidebars
+* Added the possibility of customize the tags page sidebars.
 * Added, now it is possible to edit the sidebars names, as well as the pre-widget, post-widget, pre-title, post-title for a sidebar.
 * Added the possibility of customize the sidebars of posts list by category or post-type.